 Thomas F. Steyer

-Tom Steyer is an active citizen.
-Before retiring from the private sector, he founded and was the Senior Managing Member of Farallon Capital Management.
-He also was a Managing Director and member of the Investment Committee at Hellman & Friedman.
-An avid Californian, Tom has worked to promote economic development and environmental protection in the state.
-In 2012, Tom served as chairman for Yes on Proposition 39, which closed a tax loophole for out-of-state corporations and created jobs in California.
-In 2010, Tom teamed with former Secretary of State George Shultz to defeat California’s Proposition 23, an effort by out-of-state oil companies to dismantle California’s groundbreaking clean energy law, AB 32.
+Tom Steyer has worked to promote economic development and environmental protection in California.
+In 2012, Tom Steyer served as chairman for Yes on Proposition 39, which closed a tax loophole for out-of-state corporations and created jobs in California.
+In 2010, Steyer teamed with former Secretary of State George Shultz to defeat California’s Proposition 23, an effort by out-of-state oil companies to dismantle California’s groundbreaking clean energy law, AB 32.